 Steps to improve the health:

-Along with this, one can avoid and control acne by doing following self-care strategies:
+Along with this, one can avoid and control acne by doing the following self-care strategies:

 • Wash your face routinely twice a day using a gentle cleanser

 • Avoid touching your face again & again and wash your hands frequently

 • Stress can release hormones that can increase the release of more oil into the skin.

 • Don't squeeze, pick, scratch, or rub your skin as it can lead to scarring